lungoruscello/PyGridAgg/README.md

 ## About

-PyGridAgg allows you to easily aggregate point data on spatial grids.
+PyGridAgg allows you to easily aggregate point data on 2D (spatial) grids.
-It includes efficient built-in aggregation schemes that can process large point datasets [quickly](#fast-in-place-aggregations).
+It includes efficient built-in aggregation schemes that can [process large point datasets quickly](#simple-and-fast).
 Defining grid layouts is also simple through several alternative grid constructors.

 While originally developed for applications in geo-spatial data analysis, PyGridAgg only depends on `numpy` and requires no GIS toolchain.